Quality assurance of higher education and research

 The new quality assurance system for higher education, which the Government tasked UKÄ to develop, consists of the following four components:

-The reviews will be based on aspects developed in dialogue with representatives from HEIs, teachers, students, employers and the labour market.
-The aspects are grouped into four aspect areas, which have been defined based on what part of the HEI’s activities they cover.
-The four aspect areas are:
+The reviews will be based on assessment areas developed in dialogue with representatives from HEIs, teachers, students, employers and the labour market.
+The six assessment areas are:

 - governance and organisation